 No. Credit hours are worked voluntarily by employees in excess of their regularly scheduled 80-hour biweekly basic work requirement, which may include flexible hours.
 (See 5 CFR 610.111(d).)

 For a full-time employee, only 24 credit hours may be carried over to the next pay period.
-For a part-time employee, only the hours in the employees biweekly basic work requirement may be carried over to the next pay period.
+For a part-time employee, not more than one-fourth of the hours in the employee's biweekly basic work requirement may be carried over to the next pay period.
 An agency policy or union agreement may place stricter limitations on how many credit hours may be accumulated or carried over.